IELTS Coaching 2026: Proven Strategies & Expert Tips

 IELTS Exam Overview

 IELTS has two types of tests – Academic and General Training – and consists of four sections: Listening, Reading, Writing, and Speaking.
 The Listening and Speaking sections are the same for both types of tests, while the Reading and Writing sections differ depending on the type of test taken.
-The table below provides an overview of the format and duration of the IELTS exam.
+The Academic version is designed for those planning to study at universities or higher education institutions, while the General Training version is for those seeking work experience, training programs, or secondary education in English-speaking countries.

 Section